akhand227/lewisSignalingResults-analysis/README.md

 ### Data Features Model 1
 Traditional Variables:

-- Number of Agents (num-agents): # of agents on the grid
 - Number of Signals (num-signals): # of signals sender possess
 - Number of States (num-states): # of signals world states